-As the 82nd Golden Globes aired on Jan.
+As the 82nd Golden Globes aired Jan.
 5, fans of film and directors alike watched in anticipation as the winner of “Best Moving Picture, Musical, or Comedy” was announced.

 After “Wicked” was nominated for the award, fans of the musical, as well as the majority of EHS, expected the movie-adaptation to win.

-When the musical “Emilia Perez,” starring Zoe Saldaña and Selena Gomez, was announced the winner, many people in the audience and at home were shocked.
+So when the musical “Emilia Perez,” starring Zoe Saldaña and Selena Gomez, was announced the winner, many people in the audience and at home were shocked.

-According to a recent survey, 71.6% of EHS students said they don’t believe “Emilia Perez” deserved the win, and 75.3% of those respondents said “Wicked” should have won the Golden Globe.
+According to a recent survey, 71.6% of EHS students said they don’t believe “Emilia Perez” deserved the win.
+And 75.3% of those respondents said “Wicked” should have won the Golden Globe.

 The film brings the stage production to life with gorgeous, colorful scenery and familiar faces, such as Jonathon Bailey, Ariana Grande and Cynthia Erivo.
-The musical is all about friendship and it shows how two people who are very different could learn to love one another.
+The musical is all about friendship, and it shows how two people who are very different could learn to love one another.

 The movie-musical has an 88% rating on Rotten Tomatoes and is still in theaters.